Al-Khayzuran: Reign of Al-Mahdi

 Al-Khayzuran was described as beautiful, intelligent and gifted.
 At that time the woman slaves of the harem, called jarya or jawari, were famed for educating themselves in music, singing, astrology, mathematics and theology in order to keep their master's interest, and Al-Khayzuran took regular lessons in fiqh from the most learned qadis.

 She eventually became the favorite of Al-Mahdi.
 Upon his succession as caliph in 775, she convinced him to free and marry her; depriving his first wife, Princess Rayta (daughter of Caliph Al-Saffah) of her privileges as well as demoting her son from the position of heir to the throne.
 Instead, Al-Mahdi name Al-Khayzuran's sons as his heirs, despite the fact that it went against custom for the sons of a slave to be so named.
 As a queen, al-Khayzuran now held supreme authority over the caliph's harem; even the caliph had to behave in this area according to her wishes.
 She quickly took over the management of this complex institution, from social life to the planning of parties and ceremonies, including the management of the large sums of money that come in.

 From that point on, she was the most powerful and influential woman in the empire, accompanying Al-Mahdi whenever he held court.
-She hidden behind a curtain, and if she did not agree with something, she would place her hand on his back out of sight.
+She was hidden behind a curtain, and if she did not agree with something, she would place her hand on his back out of sight.
 Al-Khayzuran had direct access to the caliph at all times: her suggestions were always adopted, individuals she recommended were favored and promoted, and at her intercession he forgave enemies or commuted death sentences.